 What is Adsense RPM and how to increase it?
 RPM is an acronym for revenue per thousand impressions.
 Then what is eCPM?
 It is the effective cost per thousand impressions.
 These terms aren’t just vital but they are confusing enough to be misleading.
 While the older AdSense interface refers to eCPM, the newer version shows RPM.
 But, technically both mean and are the same.

-As you read along the post, you are sure to get a clear picture of both.
-But, before we dive straight into these terms, its highly important to gloss over the basic terminology of the Adsense tracking system.
+As you read along with the post, you are sure to get a clear picture of both.
+But, before we dive straight into these terms, it’s highly important to gloss over the basic terminology of the Adsense tracking system.

 Whether you’re planning to sell advertisements on your website or want to study the ad progress & performance reports or arrive at the Adsense estimated earnings, which you must be well aware of the terminology incorporated in the Adsense performance reports.

 - CPM (cost-per-mile)